maxxiimo/the-front-end-manifesto/information-architecting.md

 > We are a great website design, development and user experience shop.
 We have tons of experience, have worked with a bunch of different clients who are all happy with our work, and we really care about what we do.
 We specialize in Ruby on Rails, and we pay special attention to what your users will see.
 You should hire us! ...or give us a call and learn more.

-I immediately can see a few index card entries in my storyline, and write out everything I can think of, but I don't stop there.
-Beside your own ideas, it's good to see what other people are doing, like the sites competitors or similar services or types of websites.
-I've bookmarked a bunch of sites to review, and as I review them I add more index card entries.
-For navigation I had a simple tally on the bottom of the cars to see how many of the sites I review use that particular navigation element.
+I immediately can see a few index card entries in my storyline and start writing out everything I can think of.
+Beside my own ideas though, it's a good idea to do some basic research like see what competitors or similar services are doing with their websites.

+TIP: It's a good idea to bookmark a bunch of sites to review and reference throughout the process.
+It's sometimes helpful to add a simple tally on the bottom of cards to see how many sites reference use that particular element.

 Here's what all my entries look like laid out on a table:

 ![][Index Before]

 I have 200 index cards laid out and grouped as navigation, content, or footer information.
-As I review I begin to remove components I don't plan to use and I also start to think about where information will be placed.
+As I review I begin to remove components I don't plan to use.
+I also start to think about where information will be placed.
 I want to call attention to different parts of the story depending on its relevance and importance to the story.
-These components I move higher up on the page.
+These components I move higher up on the table.
 Basically I think like a newspaper layout editor.

 After evaluating and reorganizing here is what I'm left with:

 ![][Index After]

-Quite a bit less, and through the process I really have a great idea on what my site will look like and how I'm going to start coding, but I need to whittle it down even further since we're going to use the mobile first approach.
-We need to shed even more, and here's what I'm left with:
+Quite a bit less, and through the process I really have a great idea about what my site will look like and how I'm going to start coding, but I need to whittle it down even further since we're going to use the mobile first approach.
+We need to shed even more.
+Here's what I'm left with:

 ![][Index Mobile]

-...And there you have it, the application in its absolute simplest form doing only the things that are most important to it.
+...And there you have it, the application in its absolute simplest form doing only the things that are most important.
 From here we can build up to the desktop.
-From here I will take this architecture and mockup the user interface on paper.

 Check out how this design group uses index cards:

 - [Responsive Design Case Study][Case Study]

-In concluding this section on index carding, as a front end developer with years of practice, a huge part of me just wants to bypass this exercise and start coding (and change things on the fly as I move along).
-So why do I even bother?
+As a front end developer with years of practice, a huge part of me just wants to bypass this exercise and start coding (and change things on the fly as I move along).
+So why don't I?
 Experience has shown me that the manual process of labeling index cards and laying them out forces me to reflect and think outside of my coding box.
-It helps me discover new ideas, visualize and refine the information architecture, and to not work in isolation, i.e. include others in the process.
+It helps me discover new ideas, visualize and refine the information architecture, and not work in isolation (i.e. include others in the process).
 I find that by doing the exercise there's just enough chance of a better outcome that it's worth trying.

 #### Prototyping on Paper

+There are a number of applications out there that can help you prototype, but I prefer to go old-school with a pencil and paper.
+For presentational purposes you can transfer this exercise to PowerPoint or some other application for prototyping, but don't get bogged down and waste time doing so.
+Paper is highly portable, can be digitized (scan), requires no electricity or Internet connectivity, can easily be shared with others, and its use is a skill that is common between all stakeholders.

-Another exercise I recommend you practice - and a great follow-up to index carding - is prototype on paper.
-Doing so will help you determine the layout, visualize what the site will look like on a screen and how pages interconnect, and it gives you plenty of room for trial and error.
-It also gives you some more opportunities for stakeholder input, and further reflection and brainstorming before you begin coding.
-Your paper prototype can serve as your coding blueprint.
-As I prototype on paper I've always got an eye on my reference websites or some of inspirational sites below.
+So with the index card exercise done, the next step in my process is to take the resulting information architecture and create a prototype.
+Doing so will help you better define the layout, visualize what the site will look like on a screen, visualize how pages interconnect, and give you plenty of room for trial and error.
+It also provides you with some additional and inexpensive opportunities for stakeholder input, and further reflection and brainstorming, before you begin coding.

+TIP: As I prototype I've always got an eye on my bookmarked reference websites, and/or some of the inspirational sites listed below.

 Here are some device mockup resources that will help you sketch: